-- Or get a cheaper cut and learn how to cook it to optimize flavor and tenderness.
-Since farmers do raise entire animals, and a whole beef is more than just 750 pounds of rib-eye, your local farmers’ market vendors sell a variety of cuts.
+- Or get a less expensive cut and learn how to cook it to optimize flavor and tenderness.
+Since farmers do raise entire animals, and a whole beef is more than just 750 pounds of rib-eye, your local farmers’ market vendors sell various cuts.
 It’s not hard to learn how to cook these other cuts so that they’re delicious and amazing!
 See below.

 Grilled Flat Iron Steak

 Flat iron steak or similar (like skirt steak)

 Splash of Worcestershire sauce

 - Remove any clear silvery membrane that may remain on the steak.
 This so-called “silverskin” is really tough to chew.